BEST WESTERN PLUS Roundhouse Suites

 Book your room at BEST WESTERN PLUS Roundhouse Suites and enjoy a vacation like no other!

 - Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee.
 Includes waffles, bagels, Danish, muffins, cranberry or orange juice, and assorted teas.

 - Dry cleaning

 - Complimentary local shuttle - 7:15 a.m. to 9:30 p.m.
-We go to all major local attraction within a two mile radius.
-Inquire at the front desk to find out if we go to where you need to be.
+Our shuttle will take you to Boston Medical and to the T-Station from where you can go to major attractions in Boston.
 Based on demand.
 Please note the shuttle does not go to the airport.

 - Safe deposit box

 - Ice/vending machines Available in the lobby and on floors

 - Complimentary parking

 - Banquet facilities